UGA Libraries Guidelines for Search Committees

 The Libraries’ Human Resources Department is assigned the responsibility to document committee actions, in particular, how and when candidates are contacted, and reasons for eliminating any candidates who have met established minimum qualifications.

 Members of the committee and candidates for jobs should be reminded that Georgia is an open records state.
-The circulation of e-mail amongst members of search committees to discuss anything outside of scheduling is discouraged.
+The circulation of e-mail among members of search committees to discuss anything outside of scheduling is discouraged.
 For specific guidelines regarding the Open Records Act, contact the UGA Office of Public Affairs at 706-542-8090.

 The Libraries’ Human Resources Department will communicate key events during the search to Grapevine.
 This includes: